zippy/p2p-shipyard/docs/documentation/faqs.md

 Holochain has experimental support for Android.
 This means that holochain works as expected on Android, **except for these issues**:

 - [Every time the Android app is opened, holochain takes ~10 seconds to boot up, so there is a long loading screen](https://github.com/holochain/holochain/issues/3243).
-- [Go compiler issue on Android 11 or later](https://github.com/holochain/tx5/issues/87). `tauri-plugin-holochain` solves this issue by providing a custom go toolchain, which is already included in the `devShells` and scaffolded projects described in throughout this documentation site, so **if you use `tauri-plugin-holochain`, this issue is not present at all**.
+- [Go compiler issue on Android 11 or later](https://github.com/holochain/tx5/issues/87). `p2p-shipyard` solves this issue by providing a custom go toolchain, which is already included in the `devShells` and scaffolded projects described in throughout this documentation site, so **if you use `p2p-shipyard`, this issue is not present at all**.

 ### iOS